ideascube/ansiblecube/DOC/test.md

 # Tests

-The repo is plugged to some [Travis CI](https://travis-ci.org/ideascube/ansiblecube).
+The repo is plugged in [Travis CI](https://travis-ci.org/ideascube/ansiblecube).

-You may want to use the tests localy:
+You may want to use the tests locally:

 ```